James Nestor: Career

 Nine months later, in 2011, Nestor was sent to Kalamata, Greece by Outside to report on an international freediving competition.
-Nestor described the experience “like a new birthday” for his career and life.
-It was there that he first saw how these athletes could use their breath to dive hundreds of feet below the water’s surface, as well as heat themselves and, allegedly, heal themselves of chronic conditions.
-“I couldn’t help wondering how many wondrous abilities and skills we, as a species, had lost and were losing sitting around in offices all day,” he said.
-Nestor vowed to spend the rest of his life researching the science behind the human body’s lost potential, and how to get it back.
+Nestor described the experience "like a new birthday" for his career and life.
+It was there that he first saw how these athletes could use their breath to dive hundreds of feet below the water's surface, as well as heat themselves and, allegedly, heal themselves of chronic conditions.
+"I couldn't help wondering how many wondrous abilities and skills we, as a species, had lost and were losing sitting around in offices all day," he said.
+Nestor vowed to spend the rest of his life researching the science behind the human body's lost potential, and how to get it back.

-The freediving story, Open Your Mouth and You’re Dead, was released on January 25, 2012 and generated interest from book publishers.
-Within a week of the article’s publication Nestor sold a book proposal at auction to Eamon Dolan at Houghton Mifflin Harcourt.
+The freediving story, Open Your Mouth and You're Dead, was released on January 25, 2012, and generated interest from book publishers.
+Within a week of the article's publication Nestor sold a book proposal at auction to Eamon Dolan at Houghton Mifflin Harcourt.

 By 2014, Nestor had published his first nonfiction book focused on the human connection to the ocean – mammalian diving reflex, electroreception, magnetoreception, abiogenesis.
-The book, Deep: Freediving, Renegade Science, and What the Ocean Tells Us about Ourselves, was released on June 24, 2014 and won several awards.
+The book, Deep: Freediving, Renegade Science, and What the Ocean Tells Us about Ourselves, was released on June 24, 2014, and won several awards.
 Deep has been published in seven languages.

 In 2017, Nestor began working with National Geographic Explorer and marine scientist, David Gruber, to research and try to understand cetacean communication.
 Project CETI (Cetacean Translation Initiative) was launched three years later.
 It is a nonprofit research group that develops and employs technologies such as machine learning and Artificial Intelligence in the hopes of one day cracking interspecies communication.
 Project CETI was accepted as a TED Audacious Project in June 2020.
-Nestor’s TED X Marin talk about the inception of the project, “Deep Dive: What we are learning from the language of whales,” has been viewed more than 278,000 times.
+Nestor's TEDx Marin talk about the inception of the project, "Deep Dive: What we are learning from the language of whales," has been viewed more than 278,000 times.

-Nestor’s follow-up book to Deep was Breath: The New Science of a Lost Art, released on May 26, 2020.
+Nestor's follow-up book to Deep was Breath: The New Science of a Lost Art, released on May 26, 2020.
 Breath became an instant international bestseller and won several awards.
 Within a year of publication Breath sold more than a million copies worldwide.

-Nestor has appeared on Fresh Air with Terry Gross, the Joe Rogan Show, ABC’s Nightline, CBS Morning News, Bulletproof, Coast to Coast AM, BBC World, and dozens of NPR programs.
-He has been invited to speak at Stanford University School of Medicine, Harvard Medical School, Yale School of Medicine, the United Nations, and The Global Classroom, a charity and education organization delivered by Scarisbrick Hall School in partnership with the World Health Organization (WHO) and supported by UNICEF, which is the “largest digital classroom in the world.”
+Nestor has appeared on Fresh Air with Terry Gross, the Joe Rogan Show, ABC's Nightline, CBS Morning News, Bulletproof, Coast to Coast AM, BBC World, and dozens of NPR programs.
+He has been invited to speak at Stanford University School of Medicine, Harvard Medical School, Yale School of Medicine, the United Nations, and The Global Classroom, a charity and education organization delivered by Scarisbrick Hall School in partnership with the World Health Organization (WHO) and supported by UNICEF, which is the "largest digital classroom in the world."